xmtp/xmtp-dot-org/docs/integrations/introduction.md

 ## UInbox

-The `UInbox` widget is a specific control element.
-While the usage within the code is minimal, you can include the UInbox in your component tree simply by:
+The `UInbox` widget is a floating messaging component designed to allow for integrating web3 messaging in any website.

 <div className="widget-container">
 <UInbox env={"production"} relative="true" />